Etna, Sicily, Italy

 Tribute and transformation – the foundations of a new icon

-Giuseppe Russo founded his estate in 2005 in a tribute to his father, Girolamo.
-It was not long before his wines gained a cult following among Italian critics and sommeliers.
+Giuseppe Russo founded his estate in 2005 as a tribute to his father, Girolamo.
+It didn’t take long for his wines to gain a cult following among Italian critics and sommeliers.
 ‘Girolamo Russo’ is now a synonym for the vibrancy and purity of the best Etna wines.

 Location: Etna, Sicily, Italy

 Total area under vine: 15 hectares

 Interesting fact: Giuseppe originally thought his path in life would completely depart from his family’s winemaking legacy.
 He left his hometown, trained as a pianist, taught music and studied literature before realising, following his father’s death, that his true vocation was one and only: making wines in the Etna.